The Restaurant’s Guide to Halloween: Ideas, Promotions & Themes

 Time to come up with promotions that will get them in the door.

 Contests always bring out the best in people on Halloween.
 And what’s the best prize to offer the winner?
-How about a gift card for your restaurant, to make sure they come back for another visit?
+How about a gift card for your restaurant to ensure they come back for another visit?

 Ah, the most elemental of all Halloween contests.
 There are so many ways to do this; Go with whichever options fit your theme.

 This classic Halloween contest likely works better with a younger crowd.
-Pro tip: host the event a week or two ahead of October 31 to incorporate the entries as your restaurant’s décor.
+Host the event a week or two ahead of October 31 to incorporate the spooky entries as your restaurant’s décor.

 There was a time when bobbing for apples was a beloved fall tradition.
 That was a time before our modern understanding of bacteria, however, and today’s customers are much less likely to stick their faces in a tub of water after other strangers have done the same.
 A more hygienic alternative is to hang apples (or donuts) from strings.
 It’s still a fun party game—and a very Instagrammable novelty.